- Category: Materials

-- The easiest way to use Robo Bars on UMG is to apply progress bar material onto Widget Image in parameter Brush->Image as presented below:
+- Then apply the progress bar material onto your image widget by setting the parameter Brush->Image as presented below:

-- Next step is to setup the parameter “Progress” of progress in blueprint graph.
-To do this you need to read material from the widget and set parameter value.
+- Setup the material parameter called “Progress” in blueprint graph.
+You have to get dynamic material instance from the widget and set the parameter value.

 Progress->ProgressDebug = false